elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/light_microscopy.md

 ### Description
-Light microscopy technologies has been widely adopted to mordern biological and medical research projects.
-As the field grows, the number of imaging technique, processing method as well as the size of the data increases every day.
-To avoid chaos in the late stage of project period, the data management of light microscopy data needs to be considered, planed and executed throughout the data life cycle.
+Light microscopy technologies are widely adopted in modern biological and medical research projects.
+As the field grows, the number of imaging techniques, processing methods as well as the size of the data increases.
+To avoid loss or degradation of data in the late stage of a project period and after the end of the project, data management of light microscopy data needs to be considered, planned and executed throughout the data life-cycle.

 ### Type of data/experiments/methods